jeraldinnemg/vprofile-project-2/README.md

 - ☁️ **Route 53:** Private DNS Service.

 ### Flow of Execution:

-Here is a brief overview of the execution steps:

 1. ⏭️ **Login to AWS Account**
 2. ⏭️ **Create Key Pairs**
 3. ⏭️ **Create Security Groups**